-7.5 When a member's holding of Sharesshares of a particular class increases, the Company may issue such holder with a single, consolidated certificate in respect of all the Sharesshares of a particular class which that member holds or a separate certificate in respect of only those Sharesshares by which that member's holding has increased.
-When a member's holding of Sharesshares of a particular class is reduced, the Company must ensure that the member is issued with one or more certificates in respect of the number of Sharesshares held by the member after that reduction, save that the Company need not (in the absence of a request from the member) issue any new certificate if all the Sharesshares which the member retains following the reduction, were, immediately before the reduction, represented by the same certificate.
+7.5 When a member's holding of Sharesshares of a particular class increases, the Company may issue such holder with a single, consolidated certificate in respect of all the Sharesshares of a particular class which that member holds or a separate certificate in respect of only those Shares by which that member's holding has increased.
+When a member's holding of Sharesshares of a particular class is reduced, the Company must ensure that the member is issued with one or more certificates in respect of the number of Sharesshares held by the member after that reduction, save that the Company need not (in the absence of a request from the member) issue any new certificate if all the Sharesshares which the member no longer holds as a result of the reduction and none of the Sharesshares which the member retains following the reduction, were, immediately before the reduction, represented by the same certificate.